matho10/hmf/readme.md

 $$
 where $f(x'|x,c)$ is called kernel function, a conditional probability density function given current state $x$ and choice $c$.
 This is a standard optimal control problem and the key to understand its solvability is the concavity of the functional involved here.
 For further mathematical studies, see []..

+When putting equation (1) into real actions, we face a great degree of difficulties.
+First, it is not straightforward to translate a continuous space into numerics that a computer usually understands.
+This difficulty is addressed by `hmf3.space` which is efficient in building, indexing and reshaping a .

+## `hmf3.space`